cocos/cocos-docs/en/animation/use-animation-curve.md

 When a value is sampled, by default the value will be set to the target object using the assignment operator `=`.

-Sometimes, however, the assignment operator cannot be used to complete the setting.
-For example, when setting the Uniform of a material object, you can't do it with the assignment operator.
+Sometimes, the assignment operator cannot be used to complete the setting.
+For example, when setting the Uniform of a material object, it can't be done with the assignment operator.
 For this case, the curve field `valueAdapter` provides a mechanism to customize the value to the target object.

 Example.